loorisr/patchright-scrape-api/README.md

 * `PORT`: port to run the app.
 Default: 3000

 * `PERSISTENT_CONTEXT`: To enable persistent context.
 If true, a volume needs to be mounted at /context.
 Default: False

+* `REMOTE_CDP`: Address of a remote browser with CDP (Chrome DevTools Protocol).
+Allows you to connect to a provider or use https://github.com/JacobLinCool/playwright-docker for example.

 ## Endpoints
 * `/scrape`